MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -RandomizeScheduleTaskTimes

-Indicates whether to select a random time for the scheduled start and scheduled update for definitions.
+Indicates whether to select a random time for the scheduled start and scheduled update for
+definitions.
+Valid values are:

-If you specify a value of $True or do not specify a value, scheduled tasks begin within 30 minutes, before or after, the scheduled time.
+- $true: Scheduled tasks begin within 30 minutes before or after the scheduled time.
+This is the
+default value.
+- $false: Scheduled tasks begin on the scheduled time

-If you randomize the start times, it can distribute the impact of scanning.
+Randomized start times can distribute the impact of scanning.
+For example, if several virtual
-For example, if several virtual machines share the same host, randomized start times prevents all the hosts from starting the scheduled tasks at the same time.
+machines share the same host, randomized start times prevent all the hosts from starting the
+scheduled tasks at the same time.

 ```yaml
 Type: Boolean